Cocaine Facts: The Effects

 Cocaine Addiction Treatment

-Cocaine rehab is usually most effective in an inpatient setting.
+Cocaine addiction treatment is usually most effective in an inpatient setting.
 Although there are currently no medications approved by the Food and Drug Administration to treat cocaine addiction, research has shown that behavioral therapies are very effective in helping people achieve long-term sobriety.
 Contingency management is one form of behavioral therapy that uses monetary vouchers to reward patients for clear urine tests.
 Another extremely effective treatment is called cognitive behavioral therapy, a form of counseling that helps people unlearn the habits that led to cocaine use and learn or relearn habits that are much healthier.

 Take the first step to a better life.
 Call today for a free, confidential consultation: 888-478-2351.